Why I started hiking – My Story

 For the following two years I hiked by myself every weekend (sometimes both Sat and Sun).
 Sometimes I stood on the edge of a cliff, contemplating the reasons for life, sometimes I stayed away from the cliffs, not knowing what I would do.
 Despite having these thoughts I kept hiking as it gave me purpose, it seemed to give my life meaning and ultimately it allowed me to somehow clear my mind of all the negative thoughts that were continually racing through it.
 I felt like I could relax, that no-one was watching me, judging me, questioning my decisions or expecting something of me.
 I was at peace in the bush and above all, I felt really insignificant and connected to something greater than myself.
 That may seem like an odd feeling to rejoice in for someone with depression but when I was at my worst I felt like the world was revolving around me and the feeling that I was but a mere spec on this earth made me stop and realise that there is more to life than just me and what I was going through.
 It made me stop to consider my family, my friends, my two lovely boys.

 I know that hiking saved my life and brought me closer to my family, so I do it as often as I can.
-I do still prefer to hike alone but being the organiser of Australia’s larges hiking groups and developing the Trail Hiking Australia site means I still need to hike with other people.
+I do still prefer to hike alone but being the organiser of Australia’s largest hiking groups and developing the Trail Hiking Australia site means I still need to hike with other people.
 It is a lot more noise and doesn’t offer me the same level of relaxation but I understand that I need to be social so push myself to do it.